mscroggs/clopenmicnight/backstage.md

 ---

-If you want to perform a piece of comedy, music, or art, do a demo, discuss a puzzle, or do anything else at a future Clopen Mic Night, then we encourage you to get in touch: you can drop us an email at **hello@clopenmicnight.com**.
+If you want to perform a piece of comedy, music, or art, do a demo, discuss a puzzle, or do anything else at a future Clopen Mic Night, then we encourage you to get in touch: you can do this using the form below.
 We will aim to curate a selection of different types of acts to give a rounded line-up for each show, so we can't guarantee that everyone who applies to perform will be put on in a particular show, but will do our best to work with people's availability and preferences.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScaNyJxqgHIdik82foOFKp9dIfojI5fKZHLHoR0uC0mGNG0Nw/viewform?embedded=true" width="640" height="1023" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

-Each show will be an hour long with a compere and four acts (8 minute sets) - but secretly, the event is also a chance for maths communicators (and maths-adjacent performers) to have a scratch night - to try out new material, throw things at an (online) audience and see what sticks.
+Each show will be an hour long with a comp&egrave;re and four acts (8 minute sets) - but secretly, the event is also a chance for maths communicators (and maths-adjacent performers) to have a scratch night - to try out new material, throw things at an (online) audience and see what sticks.
 Anything mathematical or maths-adjacent goes - comedy, music, art, demos or puzzles, as long as it fits into 8 minutes.